brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 4. Wrote the resolver
 5. Updated doctrine

-It might seem as too many steps for some people, but to me they are very nice steps because they have very well defined purposes.
+Each step logically follows the next and could also be written by what they achieve:

-1. Know what you are doing ( :-) )
+1. Know what you are doing
 2. Define the contract and put validation in place
 3. Define the expected behaviour
 4. Implement the logic
 5. Implement the persistence

-Nice!
+Written this way it shows the validaty of following each step in sequence.

-I strongly advocate toward this direction of development from business to technical details.
+END OF REV 4

 #### Improve To Use Mutation Results